 She granted Sir Walter Raleigh a charter to settle America in 1584.
 He sent soldiers to the Outer Banks the following year that sacked and burned an entire Secotan village on the mainland before giving up and returning home with Sir Francis Drake.
 Fifteen stayed behind and the returning colonists brought tobacco, corn, and potatoes to England for the first time.
 They also brought back Sassafras, the most common treatment at the time for syphilis.
 Other voyages brought civilian settlers who forged better relations with Croatoan Indians but still didn’t establish a firm economy.

 In 1587, a fourth group of ~115 settlers set out to found the “Cittie of Raleigh” but disappeared.
 Historians, archaeologists, and amateur sleuths are still trying to piece together what became of these “Lost Colonists of Roanoke.”
 Their governor John White (artist on the first voyage, left) returned to England for supplies, but the Crown commandeered his ship for their war with Spain; the Spanish Armada invaded the English Channel the next year, in 1588.
 When White returned in 1590, they were gone, including his own granddaughter Virginia Dare, the first Brit born in America.
 The only sign of them was the name of the local Indian tribe and nearby island, Croatoan, carved into a fort post and Cro carved into a nearby tree.
 There were no bodies or signs of an attack.
-In fact, they’d carefully dismantled their homes to preserve lumber and nails, suggesting that they moved, though the palisades (wooden stake fences) remained intact.
+They’d carefully dismantled their homes to preserve lumber and nails, suggesting that they moved, though the palisades (wooden stake fences) remained intact.
 They agreed to carve a prominent Maltese Cross into a tree in the event of an Indian attack, but White and his crew found no such cross.

 Bald cypress tree rings reveal that the Lost Colonists suffered extreme drought between 1587-89, and seawater likely seeped into Roanoke’s groundwater as they dug deeper wells.
 The prevailing view now is that they dispersed and didn’t all suffer the same fate.
 Some might’ve perished at sea, but recent archaeology indicates that part of the group settled on the tribe’s namesake island of Croatoan, now Hatteras Island, just as their cryptic message suggested.
 Other colonists likely assimilated into the mainland native population.
 Various local tribes on the Carolina mainland were said to have Caucasian traits, remnants of Anglo-Saxon in their language, or names similar to those who left Roanoke.
 A series of stones discovered in the 1930s supposedly carved by John White’s daughter, Eleanor Dare (Virginia’s mother), explain how they escaped to the mainland, but most scholars are skeptical about the Dare Stones’ authenticity, theorizing that they resulted from publicity on the 350th anniversary of the colonists’ disappearance in 1937.
 Recently, though, amateur archaeologists and linguists have renewed investigations into the original stone while dismissing the numerous stones that came in its wake as hoaxes.